gurchiek/S2S-Tutorial/README.md

 # Algorithms
 1. estimateAxisFromStaticPosture - Implements algorithm 1 in the paper
 2. estimateAxisFromUniaxialRotation - Implements algorithm 2 in the paper
-1. estimateAxisFromPlanarMotion - Implements algorithm 3 in the paper
+3. estimateAxisFromPlanarMotion - Implements algorithm 3 in the paper
-1. s2sShankCalibrationSupineSwingStand - Implements algorithm 4 in the paper
+4. s2sShankCalibrationSupineSwingStand - Implements algorithm 4 in the paper

 # Data
 IMU and Marker data are stored in the Matlab data file 'data.mat'.
 It is a struct organized as per:

+'''text
 data.(trial_name).imu.time = 1xN array of timestamps
                      .numSamples
                      .samplingFrequency
                      .(imu_name).gyro = 3xN array of gyroscope data (rad/s)